givemeabreak432/FIO_Task/README.txt

     newReagent: static method that creates new instance of reagent class by calling constructor and calls saveReagent
     startup: static method. populates reagentList with reagents from reagentFile
     searchByName: Static method.
 Accepts a string (name) and does a simple brute force search for a reagent with matching name.
-	***TODO handle duplicate names, make more efficient for large data sets.
-Sort reagents by name?
     saveReagent: Saves new reagent to text document.
     appendReagent: appends additional data for already defined reagent.
     toText: to string method, returns all pre-defined data.
 Does not return additional stored data